 Participation in the vanpool program is voluntary.
 The vans are operated by CSUSB faculty and staff.
 In order to begin a new vanpool group, there must be a minimum of 5 people from the same area.
 The hours of the van are determined by general consensus of the vanpool passengers.
 Participation in the vanpool program provides the following incentives:

 - $1.00 per participation day credited to your Coyote One card.
-Incentives are distributed on a quarterly basis.
+Incentives are distributed on a semester basis.

 - New participants the opportunity to earn an additional $2.00/day of Stater Bros. gift cards from the county during the first three months in the vanpool.

-- Complimentary parking three (3) days per quarter.
+- Complimentary parking three (3) days per semester.
 Either one of the Information kiosks will issue you a special permit for those days.